Pybool/Quickee/README.md

 # Cypress Test Suite

-This project contains end-to-end tests using Cypress.
+This project contains cypress end-to-end tests using for the Reservation and Booking environments.

 ## Prerequisites